-We conducted the ablation study for the parameter size of the discriminator as well as the number of training epochs in the IND setting with Landscape dataset.
+We explored the effect of the parameter size of the discriminator as well as the number of training epochs in the IND setting with the Landscape dataset.

-Table \ref{sup:tab:hparam_ablation_c} shows the effect of increasing the channel size (denoted by $C$) with the number of ResBlocks per resolution fixed.
-As we increase the channel size, the performance substantially increases for both the single-modal fidelity and multi-modal alignment score.
-We observed that the multi-modal alignment is slightly degraded at $C=256$, and we conclude that the setting with $C=128$ is the most appropriate one for multi-modal guidance, which requires only less than 10\% additional parameters.
-Note that our proposed method successfully improves the performance of the base model even when we used only less than 1\% additional parameters (the setting with $C=32$).
+\Cref{sup:tab:hparam_ablation_c} shows the effect of increasing the channel size (denoted by $C$) with the number of ResBlocks per resolution fixed.
+As we increase the channel size, performance substantially increases for both the single-modal fidelity score and the multimodal alignment score.
+We observed that the multimodal alignment is slightly degraded at $C=256$ and concluded that the setting with $C=128$ is the most appropriate for multimodal guidance, requiring only less than 10\% additional parameters.
+Note that our proposed method successfully improves the base model's performance even when we only used less than 1\% additional parameters (the setting with $C=32$).

-Table \ref{sup:tab:hparam_ablation_l} shows the effect of increasing the number of ResBlocks per resolution (denoted by $L$) with the channel size fixed.
+\Cref{sup:tab:hparam_ablation_l} shows the effect of increasing the number of ResBlocks per resolution (denoted by $L$) with the channel size fixed.
 We did experiments on the settings with $C=32$ and $C=128$.
-For both settings, increasing $L$ mainly improves FAD, while the differences of other metrics are marginal.
-We suppose that this may be the effect of the increase of the receptive field.
+For both settings, increasing $L$ improves FAD mainly, while the differences of other metrics are marginal.
+We suppose this may be the effect of the increase in the receptive field.
 Since MM-diffusion is trained on the raw data space (pixel for video and waveform for audio), the size of the time axis for audio is extremely large.
-Therefore, we used dilated convolutions for the audio branch to capture features at multiple scale, following the implementation of MM-diffusion.
-Using more ResBlocks containing dilated convolutions may improve the capacity of audio encoder, which results in the performance improvement of the audio.
-This indicates that using an advanced architecture for multi-modal recognition may improve the performance of our proposed guidance module, which we leave for future work.
+Therefore, following the implementation of MM-diffusion, we used dilated convolutions for the audio branch to capture features at multiple scales.
+Using more ResBlocks containing dilated convolutions may improve the audio encoder's capacity, resulting in improved audio performance.

-Figure \ref{sup:fig:epoch_ablation} shows the performance of our guidance module over the number of training epochs.
+\Cref{sup:fig:epoch_ablation} shows the performance of our guidance module over the number of training epochs.
 We used $C=128$ and $L=2$ for the discriminator and trained it longer.
-For evaluation, we generated samples with five different random seeds and computed the average and standard deviation of each metrics.
+For evaluation, we generated samples with five different random seeds and computed the average and standard deviation of each metric.
 Our guidance module converged around 100 epochs, and we did not observe clear improvement by training further.